Netflix Game Changers – Fact or Propaganda?

 Q2.
 They had a very wide spectrum of qualified professionals in sports and nutrition and medicine who endorsed a PBD, aren’t you won over by them?

 A wide spectrum?
 I disagree.
-Yes, there were plenty of celebrities and medical professionals (all of which appeared to have an agenda) but few nutritionists.
+Yes, there were plenty of celebrities and medical professionals (all of whom appeared to have an agenda) but few nutritionists.

 Conflicts of Interest (edited from BioLayne.com):